 These zucchini fritters will have a spot in our rotating meal plan.
 We have a feeling they will make it on yours also.

-- 2 Cups Shredded Zucchini (approx. 2 medium)
+- 2 cup Shredded Zucchini approx. 2 medium

 - After 10 minutes squeeze out as much liquid from the zucchini as possible.